federicotdn/wikiquote/README.md

 ```

 Some article titles will lead to a Disambiguation page (like `Matrix`), which will raise a `DisambiguationPageException` exception.
+Usually this happens because there are many articles matching the search term.
 When this happens, try using `search()` first, and then use one of the specific article titles found.

 If the article searched for does not exist, and no similar results exist, a `NoSuchPageException` will be raised instead.